Crell/php-rfcs/generics/use-cases.md

 ### Class generic over a subset of types

-The class is generic over any type that conforms to some rules, eg, `instancof`.
+The class is generic over any type that conforms to some rules.
+In every case I've found, the only supported rule is equivalent to an `instanceof` check.

+Some languages have multiple syntaxes for different sets of rules, others do not.

+#### Kotlin

 ```kotlin
 interface Sendable